Aalto-Electric-Drives/motulator/docs/_sources/autoapi/motulator/drive/control/sm/index.rst

       Compute the current reference.

       This method is needed only for current-vector control.
-The current maps are needed.
+It requires the forward flux map.
+The solution is computed for positive torque and mirrored afterwards.
+      The previous solution is used as the initial guess.